AngelaDzodzomenyo/reading-notes/301_Intermediate_Software_Development/class09.md

 ## Functional Programming Concepts

-What is functional programming?
+1. What is functional programming?

+  * A style of building the structure and elements of computer programs

-What is a pure function and how do we know if something is a pure function?
+2. What is a pure function and how do we know if something is a pure function?

+  * A pure function returns the same result if given the same arguments(it is also referred to determininistic).

+  * It does not cause any observable side effects

-What are the benefits of a pure function?
+3. What are the benefits of a pure function?

+  * The code is easier to test.

+  * No need to mock anything

-What is immutability?
+4. What is immutability?

+  * unchanging over time or unble to be changed.
+When data is immutable, its state cannot change after it's created.

-What is Referential transparency?
+5. What is Referential transparency?

+  * referential transparency = pure functions + immutable data

 ## Node JS Tutorial for Beginners #6 - Modules and require()

-What is a module?
+1. What is a module?

+  *

-What does the word ‘require’ do?
+2. What does the word ‘require’ do?

+  *

-How do we bring another module into the file the we are working in?
+3. How do we bring another module into the file the we are working in?

+  *

-What do we have to do to make a module available?
+4. What do we have to do to make a module available?

+  *